 Comprehensive provides coverage for vandalism, theft, weather damage, fire damage and damage caused by wild animals.
-Although you probably expect comprehensive coverage to cover damages caused by hitting a larger animal like a deer, animals of all types and sizes are typically covered, even the damages caused by rodents.
+Although you probably expect comprehensive coverage to cover damages caused by hitting a larger animal, like a deer, damages from animals of all types and sizes are typically covered, even the damages caused by rodents.
 Although a certified mechanic will need to confirm that rodents did cause the damage, the repairs for rodents chewing through your car wires should be covered under a comprehensive claim.

 Do I have comprehensive coverage?

 Before you try to file a claim for rodents chewing car wires, you will first need to confirm you have comprehensive coverage.
 The quickest way to confirm this coverage is to check your policy declarations page.
 Some auto insurance companies call this coverage “comprehensive” while others may call it “other than collision” coverage.
 This coverage typically applies a deductible but not all carriers require one.
 If you are still unsure, you can always call your insurance agent to check.

 Why do rodents chew on car wires?